A Shaun the Sheep Movie: Farmageddon

-A Shaun the Sheep Movie: Farmageddon is a 2019 animated science fiction comedy film produced by Aardman Animations.
-The film is directed by Richard Phelan and Will Becher (in their feature directorial debuts) and written by Mark Burton and Jon Brown, based on an idea by Richard Starzak.
-It is a stand-alone sequel to Shaun the Sheep Movie (2015) and is based on the British claymation television series Shaun the Sheep by Nick Park and Bob Baker, in turn a spin-off from the Wallace & Gromit short film A Close Shave (1995).
-The film stars Justin Fletcher, John Sparkes, Kate Harbour, and Rich Webber reprising their voice roles from the series and the previous film, whilst new cast members include Amalia Vitale, David Holt and Chris Morrell.
+A Shaun the Sheep Movie: Farmageddon is a 2019 stop motion animated science fiction comedy film directed by Richard Phelan and Will Becher and written by Mark Burton and Jon Brown.
+Produced by Aardman, it is the second feature film based on the British animated series Shaun the Sheep, in turn a spin-off from the short film A Close Shave (1995) and a standalone sequel to Shaun the Sheep Movie (2015).
+The film features the voices of Justin Fletcher, John Sparkes, Kate Harbour, and Rich Webber.
 In the film, Shaun and the flock encounter an alien with extraordinary powers who crash-lands near Mossy Bottom Farm.
 They have to find a way to return her home in order to prevent her falling into the hands of the Ministry for Alien Detection.

-Plans for a sequel began in 2015, following the release of the first film.
-The film officially began production following the end of production of Early Man (2018).
-Richard Starzak was announced to return as director, however, in November 2018, the film was later announced to be directed by Becher and Phelan.
+Planning for a sequel began in 2015, following the release of the first film.
+Richard Starzak was initially announced to return as director, however, in November 2018, he was replaced by Becher and Phelan.

-A Shaun the Sheep Movie: Farmageddon was released in cinemas on 18 October 2019 in the United Kingdom, and on Netflix in the United States on 14 February 2020.
-The film received positive reviews from critics who praised its animation, characters and humour and grossed $43.1 million against a $25 million budget.
-It received a nomination for an Academy Award, a BAFTA Award, and three nominations at the Annie Awards.
-A sequel, titled Shaun the Sheep: The Beast of Mossy Bottom, is in development.
+A Shaun the Sheep Movie: Farmageddon was released in the United Kingdom on 18 October 2019, by StudioCanal.
+The film received positive reviews from critics and grossed $43 million against a $25 million budget.
+It received nominations for an Academy Award and a BAFTA Award for Best Animated Film, and three nominations at the Annie Awards.
+A third film, Shaun the Sheep: The Beast of Mossy Bottom, was released on September 18, 2026.